-During the year ended December 31, 2017, the Company surrendered its interests in 11 wellsites, resulting in a \$24,918 gain on the derecognition of the related decommissioning liabilities.
-During the year ended December 31, 2018, the Company issued notices of surrender for the majority of its remaining wellsite interests pursuant to the 1981 CAPL Operating Procedure which governs these interests, but the terms of the surrender were challenged by certain wellsite partners.
-As a result, the Company has not derecognized any related decommissioning liabilities in 2018.
-Additionally, certain decommissioning work was performed by wellsite operators for which the Company's portion of invoiced costs totaled \$28,748.
+Related to these wells, the Company has recorded decommissioning liabilities for the abandonment of wells and reclamation of surrounding surface areas.
+During the year ended December 31, 2018, the Company issued notices of surrender for most of its remaining wellsite interests pursuant to the 1981 CAPL Operating Procedure which governs these interests, but the terms of the surrender were challenged by certain wellsite partners.
+As a result, the Company has not derecognized any related decommissioning liabilities in 2018 and, because the application of inflation and discount rates is trivial, reports these liabilities at their current expected cost rather than a discounted future cost.